Kieran815/bell_chiro/src/pages/services/med_cert_eval.md

 **Have your medical records and state issued ID sent to us at:**
 <br/>
-Email: <info@BellChiroStl.com><br/>
+Email: <info@example.com><br/>
-Fax: 314-838-1586
+Fax: 314-555-6666

 **Already Certified?**

 Click <a href="https://mo-public.mycomplia.com/#!/mo/register" target="blank" rel="noopener noreferrer">Here</a> to Apply with DHSS and become a patient!!!

-Choosing a clinic with integrity is important, which is why so many people across Missouri choose to see us at Bell Chiropractic and Pain Management.
+Choosing a clinic with integrity is important, which is why so many people across Missouri choose to see us at Wang Chiropractic and Pain Management.
 ​
 Have special questions?
 Call our office at